Conversion to Islam

 Conversion to Islam, also known within Islam as reversion, is adopting Islam as a religion or faith.
-Conversion requires a formal statement of the shahādah, the credo of Islam, whereby the prospective convert must state that "there is none worthy of worship in truth except Allah and Muhammad is the messenger of Allah".
+Conversion requires a formal statement of the shahādah, the credo of Islam, whereby the prospective convert must state that "I bear witness that there is no god but God, and I bear witness that Muhammad is the Messenger of God".
+Some Shia Muslims also include a profession that "Ali is the friend of God", although many do not view this as a requirement for conversion.
 Proselytism of the faith is referred to as "dawah", and missionary efforts have been promoted since the dawn of the religion in the 7th century.

 Terminology

 Converts to Islam may be referred to as "converts", "reverts", or "new Muslims".
 Many people who have converted to Islam prefer to call themselves "reverts", in reference to a hadith that says that all people are Muslims at birth, but only come to "leave" the faith due to the environment they are raised in.
 The belief in the innate condition of Islam in all people is referred to as "fitra".